jsturtevant/jsturtevant.github.io/_posts/2017-11-30-Running-the-Azure-Functions-runtime-in-kubernetes.md

 kubectl autoscale deployment azfunctions --cpu-percent=50 --min=1 --max=10
 ```

-> Note:  For the auto-scaler to work you need to create you deployment with the `--requests=cpu=200m` property as we did above.
+> Note:  For the auto-scaler to work you need to create you deployment with the `--requests=cpu=200m` property as we did above in `kubectl run` command.
 It is possible to [autoscale on other metrics as well](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).

 ## Test Autoscaling
 We have enabled auto scaling so let give it a spin.
 We will test it the same way as in [Kubernetes Pod Autoscale walk through](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).